jlee0425/recognition-platform/frontend/README.md

 4. Complete.
     - After submitting, `Recognition List` will be refetched to reflect the latest submissions.

-`Recognition List` shows a list of recognitions that the current user has submitted.
+`Recognition List` has three tabs: `sent`, `received`, and `team`.
 Each card only shows the values of the recognition, and the user can check the details by clicking on each card.

+- `sent` tab: a list of recognitions that the current user has submitted.
+- `received` tab: a list of recognitions sent for the current user.
+- `team` tab: only accessible for managers. a list of recognitions for the manager's team.